Gasconade Bridge train disaster: Accident

 On November 1, a day of heavy rain, the inaugural train carrying some 600 invited visitors and dignitaries, including Henry Chouteau, of the founding family of St. Louis, set out from downtown at 9 a.m. led by the locomotive Missouri.
 The departure was preceded by music and speechmaking.
 Thomas O'Sullivan was chief engineer on the train.
 O'Sullivan considered stopping to check the Gasconade Bridge but because the train was behind schedule he opted not to stop.
 He felt reassured of its stability, as a gravel-hauling train had traveled over it the day before.
 A single locomotive preceded the train across the bridge as a final check for any problems.

 As the train started over the bridge, the span between the east bank and the first pier collapsed.
 The steam engine and seven of the cars fell through the wooden timbers and the others rolled down the 36 foot embankment into the riverbed (but fortunately not in the water).
 Only one car remained on the tracks.
 The engine tipped over backwards and landed on the first passenger car, which carried many dignitaries.
 Thirty-one people were killed (later revised to 43 killed), including Chouteau, O'Sullivan, and many other prominent St. Louis citizens.
 Newspapers named 136 as injured but estimated up to 200 more unnamed.
 (In this age of primitive medicine, germ theory and sterile wound dressing were not yet known.
 Simple wounds could be fatal due to infections.
 Twenty-nine people were killed outright, but hundreds were injured.
 The true number of fatalities is unknown.)

-Passengers on the train included many well known people including Mayor Washington King of St. Louis (badly cut), Mayor Madison Miller of Carondolet (badly injured), and Erastus Wells, President of St. Louis omnibus company (not injured) as well as bankers, judges, representatives in the state legislature and their friends and children.
+Passengers on the train included many well known people including Mayor Washington King of St. Louis (badly cut), Mayor Madison Miller of Carondolet (badly injured), Erastus Wells, President of St. Louis omnibus company (not injured), and Thomas O'Flaherty, Kate Chopin's father, as well as bankers, judges, representatives in the state legislature and their friends and children.
 Only two women were on the train.
 For some time after the accident, passengers were marked by cuts, scratches, bruises, blackened faces (presumably from bruising), and sometimes by broken limbs.